salieri009/MyTechPortFolio/docs/Testing/Frontend-Backend-Connectivity-Test.md

 **Current Status**:
 - ??Environment variable support in `WebConfig`
-- ?†Ô∏è **Issue**: CORS origins should be configurable via environment
+- ?ÔøΩÔ∏è **Issue**: CORS origins should be configurable via environment

 ---